Estimate Time3 min

 1. Find out whether you're still eligible to contribute to an HSA.

 While the money already in your HSA is yours, you may or may not be able to keep contributing to the account once you leave your job.
-Refresher: HSAs are tax-advantaged accounts only available to those who are currently enrolled in a specific HSA-eligible, high-deductible health plan (HDHP).
-For 2024, this means the health plan carries a minimum deductible of $1,600 for self-only coverage and $3,200 for family coverage.
-An HDHP also requires maximum annual deductible and other out-of-pocket expenses be no more than $8,050 for self only and $16,100 for family.
+Refresher: HSAs are tax-advantaged accounts only available to those who are currently enrolled in a specific HSA-eligible.

 It's important to keep this in mind because if you are changing jobs, you're likely also changing health plans.
 If you choose to maintain your current HSA-eligible health care plan under what's called COBRA, you can continue making contributions to an HSA, as long as that plan is HSA-eligible.
 If you don't, you'll want to check whether your next plan is also HSA-eligible.
-If not, you'll be able to maintain but not add any more money until you are once again covered by an eligible plan.
+If you become ineligible to contribute to your HSA, for example by enrolling in a non HSA-eligible health plan, you can still spend your HSA savings tax-free3 for qualified medical expenses anytime, including through retirement.

 2. If you roll over your HSA, be mindful of your timeline.